MNPowerShellGroup/MeetingNotes/December Meeting/presentation_notes.md

     - Not preferred, this historically is where I'd describe the function.
 But I see the benefits of the help within the funtion to keep it self contained.

+## When to use comment based help

+ - Comment based help acts as good documention of the intention an utilzation of the script or function.
+Having good comment based help enables someone to understand the script without having to open the script in an editor.

+ - Comment based help also works well for those troubleshooting the script as it offers information about the intent and can speak to the work the script is doing and why.
+This offers some advantages over inline comments as it's stored in one place and trouble spots can be called out

+ - As a contract with the user of the script.
+Describe what the script or function will do and inform the user of what to expect and for what to watch.

+ - As Help Driven Development.
+Using the help as that contract helps drive what code gets written to meet the comittment create in the help and helps keep us directed to keep scope creep down.